-Career Talk: Expert Interview
+Career Talk: Interview with a makeup artist

 Boost the confidence of a human canvas: Makeup artists are individuals who use cosmetic techniques to enhance a person’s appearance.
 A makeup artist's job can take him or her just about anywhere—from a salon or freelance to private clients and movie sets—and provide opportunities of a lifetime.